txsvc/mini-app/README.md

 # README

-'mini-app' is the base Rails application used at txs.vc.
-It is so `mini`, it does not even use a database !
+'mini-app' is a base Rails application that is so `mini`, it does not even use a database !

 It includes application gems like: